What is the Donut Hole?

 Then, if you spend more, you move into the coverage gap phase, also known as the “donut hole.”
 Not all plans have a coverage gap or donut hole.
 The coverage gap is officially closed as of 2020.
 However, if you and your plan spend beyond the initial coverage limit, your costs for covered medications may change.

 Coverage after you exceed the initial coverage limit

 As mentioned above, the coverage gap doesn’t start until after you and your plan have spent a combined $4,020 in 2020.
 During this phase, you may have limited coverage for your covered prescription drugs.
 In 2020, you will generally pay 25% of the plan’s costs for all your covered prescription drugs until your yearly out-of-pocket drug costs reach $ 6,350.
 The percentages and amounts needed to reach the coverage gap may vary from year to year.
 If you reach the yearly out-of-pocket drug cost limit for the year, you will move into the next phase, called catastrophic coverage.

 For more details about your costs in the Medicare coverage gap, also known as the “donut hole,” please see Medicare.gov.

-Again, not every beneficiary will reach the coverage gap, and those who do can possibly find a Medicare plan with prescription drug benefits that offers more coverage during the gap.
+Again, not every beneficiary will exceed the initial coverage limit, and those who do may be able to find a Medicare plan with prescription drug benefits that offers more coverage during the coverage gap phase.